GregWoods/gregwoods.github.io/_posts/2012-11-28-dodgy-way-to-get-my-legitimate-windows-8-upgrade.md

 The downloaded file appears not to care about whether you are upgrading or performing a fresh install.
 I tested a new instalation on another new VM, and the installation process proceeded up to the entering Product Key dialog without complaining about there being no qualifying OS present.
 This is good news.
 I didn't try  to input the product key obviously, as I had used it already, but I'm confident that if I had to perform a clean install on this laptop, I wouldn't have to go through the trauma of installing Windows Vista first.

 I hope this info encourages more people to use those COA stickers to upgrade to Windows 8 for £25.
-Note: offer is &#8220;for a limited time&#8221; - which I'm sure I read somewhere is Jan 2013.
+Note: offer is "for a limited time" - which I'm sure I read somewhere is Jan 2013.